hpladds/FastAI-Lego-classification/README.md

  To get fastai setup visit https://docs.fast.ai/#Installing

- Data taken from the Kaggle dataset : https://www.kaggle.com/ihelon/lego-minifigures-classification Modified data for the model is available in zip format in this repo as well.
+ Data taken from the Kaggle dataset : https://www.kaggle.com/ihelon/lego-minifigures-classification

+ Modified data for the model is available in zip format in this repo as well.

- The model is trained with ResNet50 and gives loss of 10% with the current dataset.
+ The model is trained with ResNet50 and gives accuracy of about 90% with the current dataset with just tuning in learning rate of the model.